Undergraduate policies

 Disqualification

-If the ASU cumulative GPA is not at 2.00 or higher and the conditions of probation have not been met after one semester on probation, the student is disqualified for a minimum of two full academic semesters.
+If the student's ASU cumulative GPA is not 2.00 or higher and the conditions of probation have not been met after one semester on probation, the student is disqualified for a minimum of two full academic semesters.
 Disqualification is exercised at the discretion of the institute and becomes effective on the first day of the fall or spring semester following institute action.
 A disqualified student is notified by the dean’s office of the institute and is not allowed to register for a fall or spring semester at the university until reinstated.
 Students should consult with their academic advisor to discuss this academic standing and their options for returning to ASU.

 Co-enrolled continuing probation program